jensrott/1718_mobdev-1_03/README.md

 * Can't register.
 * Like system doesn't add up correctly.

-# To run the app
+# To use the app

 1. Make sure you have the latest node.js version installed
 1. Clone the repository
-1. To install the dependencies: npm install
+1. To install the dependencies: PS> npm install
-1. To run the app in the browser: gulp serve
+1. To run the app in the browser: PS> gulp serve

 # Test accounts to log in: